AngeloM15/AngeloM15/README.md

 > A quick introduction about me

-Hi, I'm __Angelo__ a Data Engineer who likes programming and playing with data.
+I'm __Angelo__ a Data Engineer who likes programming and playing with data.

 ## Contact with me